Optimize Settings Guide

 Occlusion Map Baking Settings

-If 'Preserve Tiling' is enabled, then a 2nd UV is generated using an 'atlas' layout and the occlusion is baked into it.
+- If enabled, a 2nd UV is generated using an 'atlas' layout and the occlusion is baked into it.
+Tiling textures can continue to use the unaltered 1st UV.

-If 'Preserve Tiling' is disabled, the first UV is re-generated using an 'atlas' layout and the occlusion is baked into it.
+- If disabled, the first UV is re-generated using an 'atlas' layout and the occlusion is baked into it.

 | Setting Title | Setting Name | Level | Type [Range] (Default) | Description |